Ear tags provide unique identification of sheep

 Sheep ear tag colour system

-Breeders tag: When a sheep is on its property of birth, a coloured tag which coincides with its year of birth is used to identify it.
-The year of birth colour system has eight colours.
-Each colour designates a year on a rolling cycle starting with the colour black and ending with sky blue, and then returning to black.
+Breeders tag: When a sheep stays on its property of birth, the breeder identifies it with a coloured tag that matches its year of birth.
+The year-of-birth colour system uses eight colours.
+Each colour designates a year: starting with black, ending with sky blue, then returning to black for another cycle.

-Post-breeders tag: If the sheep has been brought onto the property, that is, was not born on the property, a pink tag is used to show that they were from a different owner and does not have ‘lifetime traceability’.
+Post-breeders tag: If someone brings a sheep onto a property (i.e., the sheep was not born there), the owner applies a pink tag to show the sheep came from a different owner and does not have “lifetime traceability.”

 Placement of tags

-Sheep ear tags should be placed in the right ear for females and left ear for males.
+Owners should place sheep ear tags in the right ear for females and in the left ear for males.

 Visual ID (VID) and Electronic ID (EID) Sheep ear tags